piotrkluch/billenium-keras-api-python/README.md

 ```

 3. Test
-Open VS Code then, do:
+Open VS Code, then do:

 ```
 [CMD + SHIFT + P]